MGTheTrain/crypto-vault/.github/SECURITY.md

 ## Supported Versions

-We support only the latest version of crypto-vult-service along with the two most recent minor versions of Go.
+We support only the latest version of crypto-vault along with the two most recent minor versions of Go.

 ## Reporting a Vulnerability